Professional Development For Nonprofits on a Nonprofit Budget

 Companies can sometimes spend lots of money on professional development for their employees, whether they are for-profit or nonprofit.
 Smaller to mid-sized nonprofits don’t always have the resources for that, and it’s hard to explain to funders the need for their dollars to go toward professional development.

 However, developing staff knowledge and skills is vital for any organization’s success.
 Professional development betters fundraising, marketing skills, analysis, helps employees keep up with trends, and learn new skills.
 It betters the nonprofit professional and the nonprofit sector as a whole.
-Though there is not always room in the annual budget for it, staff members & board members alike can benefit from constant learning.
-Executive director especially should be constantly working to better their ability to lead the nonprofit.
+Though there is not always room in the annual budget for it, staff members & nonprofit board members’ training can bring great energy to your organization.
+Training for executive directors especially can help to make the whole nonprofit team better.

 Professional development is usually a part of Human Resources budgeting for staff development and benefits.
 For those nonprofits that don’t have a fully developed Human Resources department or budget, there are other ways to provide development opportunities and benefits to staff.
 Developing staff internally can address gaps in skills or expertise, or create pipelines for future leaders of the organization.
 Nonprofits benefit exponentially from having some sort of professional development program.